 Initial Public Offering (IPO).
-The fund may purchase shares issued as part of, or a short period after, a company's initial public offering (IPOs), and may at times dispose of those shares shortly after their acquisition.
-The purchase of shares issued in IPOs exposes the fund to the risks associated with companies that have little operating history as public companies, as well as to the risks inherent in those sectors of the market where these new issuers operate.
+A fund or an underlying fund may purchase shares issued as part of, or a short period after, a company's initial public offering (IPOs), and may at times dispose of those shares shortly after their acquisition.
+A fund's or underlying fund's purchase of shares issued in IPOs exposes it to the risks associated with companies that have little operating history as public companies, as well as to the risks inherent in those sectors of the market where these new issuers operate.
 The market for IPO issuers has been volatile, and share prices of newly-public companies have fluctuated significantly over short periods of time.